MakisChristou/Pylapse/README.md

 ## Starting Timelapse
 To start capturing pictures it is as simple as navigating to the Timelapse and then Start Menu option.
 Again this step may take a while to repond since Pylapse checks again if every camera is reachable via RTSP.
 After that pictures will start being captured according to the chosen settings.
+Now you can safely close the program since the `timelapse.sh` bash script is running as a background process.